 The image Paul used to describe apostles, as being exhibited last, like men sentenced to die, came from the victory processions within the ancient world, particularly those of Rome.
 After an army won a great battle or war, the conquering general led a victory procession through the streets of the capital city.
-Following the general’s chariot and soldiers came the spoils of war, and last of all the prisoners of war, whose fate often resulted in death.
+Following the general’s chariot and soldiers came the spoils of war, and last of all came the prisoners of war, whose fate usually resulted in death.

-In fact, as part of the victory ceremony upon arriving at the end of the procession, they executed many of the prisoners of war.
+In fact, as part of the victory ceremony upon arriving at the end of the procession, they often executed many of the prisoners of war.
 Not a very noble position or end.
 Yet Paul compared God’s exhibition of apostles to such a situation.